Canvas @ Brown

 What happens at the end of the semester?

 Your course will be concluded 2-3 weeks after the end of finals period.
 This means the content will be in an archival state.
-You will maintain full read/edit access to the site and students will also have access to your course content for up to 5 years.
+You will maintain full read/edit access to the site for 6 years per Brown's records retention policy and students will have view-only access to your course content for up to 5 years.

 How does this affect your Canvas courses?